ebracho/ebracho/_posts/2017-06-15-genetic-sort.md

 [GENERATION 7000] Most fit: lmnjkvwxyzabcdefghopqrstui (fitness=20)
 ```

-After running it a few times it seems work pretty well until it hits the 18-20
+After running it a few times it seems to work pretty well, at least
-fitness range where it stays indefinitely.
-That's probably because once we
+until it hits the 18-20 fitness range where it stays indefinitely.
-hit that level of sortedness, there are very few crossovers and mutations
+That's probably because once we hit that level of sortedness, there
-that will bring us closer to a perfect sort.
+are very few crossovers or mutations that will bring us closer to a
+perfect sort.

 What I gathered from this is that the performance of a genetic algorithm
 probably has a lot to do with the solution space and the cleverness of